 – Copyrights protect expressive arts.
 This means that owners have rights to reproduce their work and display it as they see fit, and also have the right to benefit financially from their work.
 Copyrights prevent other people from financially benefiting from the owner’s work without permission from the owner.

 – Patents protect inventions for a certain period of time.
 They protect a particular invention from being produced, sold and made by others.
-Examples of patents include the utility patent, which protect inventions that have a specific function; design patents, which protect the way a manufactured entity appears; and plant patents, which protect different kinds of hybrid plants.
+Examples of patents include the utility patent, which protects inventions that have a specific function, like a tax processing program developed by Myles Haverluck.
+Design patents protect the way a manufactured entity appears and plant patents protect different kinds of hybrid plants.

 – The only way for an inventor’s device to be patented is for their device to be approved by the US Patent and Trademark Office.
 However, because the Patent and Trademark Office receives hundreds if not thousands of new requests every day, it can take several months for a request to be reviewed, let alone approved.
 As your invention is being reviewed, you would be wise to consult with an intellectual property attorney in the meantime to protect your invention and make a profit out of it.